yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command.md

 * **Restore**: Restore table data.
 The table must be empty before you restore.
 * **Re-encrypt**: Re-encrypt encrypted data in the table.
 This option should only be used if group-level re-encryption fails.
 * **Recreate**: Recreate a table.
 This is useful in development if you wish to change the table structure.
 This procedure involves dropping and recreating the table, so all existing data will be lost.
 The steps are as follows:
-    1. Back up (optional): Backup the data if necessary using kpsadmin.
+    1. Back up (optional): Backup the data if necessary using `kpsadmin`.
     2. Deploy the correct configuration: First redeploy the correct configuration using Policy Studio.
 This may result in some KPS deployment errors.
 The changes you have made may no longer match     the stored data structure.
-    3. Recreate the table with the correct configuration: Select the Recreate option using kpsadmin.
+    3. Recreate the table with the correct configuration: Select the Recreate option using `kpsadmin`.
-    4. Restore (optional): Restore the data using kpsadmin.
+    4. Restore (optional): Restore the data using `kpsadmin`.
 If you have made key or index changes, the data should import directly.
 If you have made more extensive changes (for example, renaming fields or changing types), you must upgrade the data to match the new table structure.
 * **Table Details**: Display information about a table and its properties.

 ### KPS collection administration operations

-The kpsadmin operations for collection administration are as follows:
+The `kpsadmin` operations for collection administration are as follows:

 * **Clear All** : Clear all data in all tables in the collection.
 * **Backup All**: Back up all data in all tables in the collection.